fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-Join Discord and come to our Tuesday meetups
+FAC have a Discord community and coding meetups every Tuesday evening

 ---

-Complete and submit the application form, before the deadline
+Before the application deadline, you'll need to complete the application form

 https://account.foundersandcoders.com/apply/application